joshuabmoore/MPSTime.jl/docs/src/tools.md

 ### Missing Completely at Random (MCAR)
-To simulate missing completely at random (MCAR) data, the locations (time points) of missing points:
+To simulate missing completely at random (MCAR) data, the locations (time points) of missing points are sampled from a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) where the probability of a "successful trial" (i.e., missing data point) is the same for all time points.
+Let's generate a random time-series instance and simulate 50% data missingness using an MCAR mechanism:
 ```Julia
 using MPSTime
 using Random